-If you’re thinking of dipping your toe in the BitTorrent pool, it would serve you well to learn some of these terms before you begin.
-And so here is our mini-glossary of torrenting terms to get you up to speed.
+If you’re thinking of dipping your toe in the BitTorrent pool, it will serve you well to learn some of these terms before you begin.
+Here is our mini-glossary of torrenting terms to get you up to speed.

 Torrenting: What is a Leech?

-In the torrenting world, a user who is currently downloading a file, but who has not downloaded enough of it yet to begin sharing with others, is a leech.
-Leeching is an essential part of torrenting and there is nothing wrong with it, despite the unsavory word.
+In the torrenting world, a user who is currently downloading a file but has not downloaded enough of it yet to begin sharing with others is a leech.
+Leeching is an essential part of torrenting, and there is nothing wrong with it, despite the unsavory word.
 A slightly different term, however — leecher — is a label you’d like to avoid.
 Here’s why: Once you have downloaded a file, you are expected to allow your computer to be used as a source for others to download it.
 You do this by leaving your BitTorrent client running.
-Users who download from others but do not reciprocate are considered to be rude and inconsiderate, and are known as leechers.
+Users who download from others but do not reciprocate are considered inconsiderate and are known as leechers.

 What is a torrent “Seed”?

 A user who has downloaded a file and is letting others download it from them as well is a seed.
 You do not have to have downloaded the whole file in order to share it with other users.
 So it is common when torrenting files that are both large and sought-after to seed and leech simultaneously.
 A seed is the opposite of a leecher.